 - Skin conditions from chemical exposure

-Understanding the distinctions between industrial injury and industrial disease claims can help you file correctly and avoid costly mistakes.
+Understanding the distinctions between occupational injury and occupational disease claims can help you file correctly and avoid costly mistakes.

 1. Timing of the Injury or Illness